ntoskrnl7/win32-ex/docs/termserv.md

 - SessionT\<Win32Ex::String\>
 - Example
-  - Runs system account process and user account process at each sessions.
+  - Creating a system account process and user account process in each sessions.

       ```C++
       for (auto session : Win32Ex::System::Session::All())